 The College has entered into certain noncancellable operating lease agreements and an employment agreement.
 The commitments under such agreements provide for minimum annual payments as follows:

 Year ending June 30:

-Rental expense for the year ended June 30, 2012 totaled approximately \$1.2 million.
+Rental expense for the years ended June 30, 2013 and 2012 totaled approximately \$1.8 million and \$1.2 million, respectively.